 On Facebook, visit https://www.facebook.com/BeSpacific and https://www.facebook.com/pages/LLRX/119272754801249?ref=hl

-When Sabrina is not at her “day job,” she is on the web – researching and learning, working for social justice and civil liberties, publishing beSpacific and LLRX, maintaining her year round gardens, taking walks with her rescue collies, and indoor cycling – but most happily cycling outdoors – all year long – as a Master Ranger Bike Patroller on the C&O Canal.
+When Sabrina is not at her “day job,” she is researching and learning, publishing beSpacific and LLRX, maintaining her indoor and outdoor gardens, taking walks with her rescue collies, and cycling – as a Master Ranger for the Bike Patrol, National Park Service, on the C&O Canal.

-This is Sabrina’s personal blog, and the views expressed here are her own and do not represent those of any organization, group or institution.
+This is Sabrina’s personal blog, and the views expressed here are her own and do not represent, nor are they affiliated with those of any organization, group or institution.
+Her collies do provide insights daily, and she is pleased to give voice to them on BeSpacific.